 Adding weight every workout

-These workouts may look very simple, but in truth, they’re actually very progressive.
+These lifting programs for beginners may look very simple, but in truth, they’re actually very progressive.
 Because you should look to increase the weights by 2lbs – 5lbs each workout, depending on the exercise.

 This is what you should try to add to every workout: